Icons provide visual context and enhance usability, they can be added via an

 .p-icon--question class has been deprecated and will be removed in version 3.0.
 Use class

-Our dark-themed icons are available when placed within
+Our dark-themed icons are available when placed within a container that has the suffix

 Alternatively to use light version of icons outside of the dark strip, add